spanner/radiant-reader_group-extension/README.markdown

 	rake radiant:extensions:reader_group:migrate
 	rake radiant:extensions:reader_group:update

-## Status

-Nearly ready.
-All the functionality is here and the interface is improving.
-In trial use on a couple of biggish sites and getting more robust.

-Just added: prettified page- and reader-choosers in admin.

 ## Bugs and comments

 In [lighthouse](http://spanner.lighthouseapp.com/projects/26912-radiant-extensions), please, or for little things an email or github message is always welcome.

 ## Author and copyright

-Copyright spanner ltd 2007-9.
+* Copyright spanner ltd 2007-9.
-Released under the same terms as Rails and/or Radiant.
+* Released under the same terms as Rails and/or Radiant.
-Contact will at spanner.org
+* Contact will at spanner.org